PeterKwesiAnsah/portfolio/src/content/blog/go-interfaces-1/index.md

 ## Key Giveaways

+- Go Interfaces allow you to use a value of any type based on what it _can_ do , and not what it is.
-Most pitfalls I encountered when working with interfaces had to do with method design.
+- Most pitfalls I encountered when working with interfaces had to do with method design.
 Since Go implicitly implements interfaces (no explicit declaration required), be mindful of your method signatures and **[receiver types](https://go.dev/ref/spec#Method_declarations)** - they determine whether a type satisfies an interface.

 ## What's Next